Prepare For Prison

-Vince has confronted myriad issues and problems during his incarceration and has accumulated a vast amount of knowledge and experience which enables him to help others prepare for the incarcerated environment.
+Vince has confronted myriad issues and problems during his incarceration and has accumulated a vast amount of knowledge and experience which enables him to help others prepare for prison.
 Vince also shares knowledge on how to circumvent inevitable pitfalls that lurk throughout the new inmates journey in the incarcerated environment.

 During Vince’s last period of incarceration, while in the New York State prison system, he discerned a serious need of inmate mentors for the new and inexperienced inmates.
 He observed many new and inexperienced inmates get jammed up with serious problems with both inmates and correction personnel.
 Problems that could have been avoided if these troubled inmates would have had a fundamental incarceration education either before or at the outset of their incarceration.
 Vince attempted to help as many new and inexperienced inmates as he could.
 However, the need was too great.
 Thus, Vince was confronted with a problem.
 How could he help all these new inmates?

-Vince's underlying rational for outlining the "Prisoners' Code" was that most inmates do not obtain a comprehensive knowledge of the "Prisoners' Code" at the onset of their incarceration.
+Vince’s underlying rational for outlining the “Prisoners’ Code” was that most inmates do not obtain a comprehensive knowledge of the “Prisoners’ Code” at the onset of their incarceration.
+Most inmates do not find themselves afforded the opportunity to prepare for prison before it’s too late.
 They only obtain bits and pieces of the code throughout their incarceration.
 Bits and pieces that are passed orally from other inmates.
-A considerable amount of this information that is passed on from other inmates is often inaccurate and/or injurous.
-Moreover, because the new and inexperienced inmate does not have an accurate and comprehensive knowledge of the "Prisoners' Code" at the outset of their incarceration such inmates usually have to learn from trial and error what to do and what not to do or say.
+A considerable amount of this information that is passed on from other inmates is often inaccurate and/or injurious.
+Moreover, because the new and inexperienced inmate does not have an accurate and comprehensive knowledge of the “Prisoners’ Code” at the outset of their incarceration such inmates usually have to learn from trial and error what to do and what not to do or say.
 Such errors can have serious repercussions and consequences in the incarcerated environment.
 At times, such errors can be a matter of life or death.
 Therefore, Vince needed to help new and inexperienced inmates avoid the learning process from their trial and error and needed to help such inmates learn from his trials and errors.
 Through his vast experience, Vince helps such inmates by educating them with accurate and helpful information.

-Although Vince's time is limited, he allocates a good portion of it to affording individuals with a fundamental incarceration education through his nationwide personal services.
-These personal services include Vince personally visiting the new and inexperienced inmate to afford them his knowledge by offering his "Incarceration 101" program on a one to one basis.
+Although Vince’s time is limited, he allocates a good portion of it to affording individuals with a fundamental incarceration education through his nationwide personal services.
+These personal services include Vince personally visiting the new and inexperienced inmate to afford them his knowledge by offering his “Incarceration 101” program on a one to one basis to prepare for prison.